Olivaint Conference of Belgium: Weimar Youth Forum

 The Olivaint Conference of Belgium is a participant of the Weimar Youth Forum.
 This is a yearly meeting of the Studentenforum im Tonissteiner Kreis (Germany), the Centrum Inicjatyw Miedzynarodowych (Poland), the Olivaint Conference of Belgium and La Conférence Olivaint (France).
 The organization of the Forum follows the example of the ‘Weimar Triangle’, regrouping France, Germany and Poland on international affairs matters, first hold in 1991 after the fall of the Berlin Wall.

 The Forum was first organized in 2004 in Warsaw.
 Since then, it has been held every year, promoting debate on economic, social and political issues in Europe.
 The Forum thus allows discussing these matters, confronting them with the European integration project.
 All of this is done in an independent spirit.

 50 years of existence symposium

 In 2005 the conference celebrated its 50 birthday by organising a symposium at the Egmont Palace.
 The event attracted many alumni and prestigious guests, including his Royal Highness the Prince Philippe of Belgium, former prime minister and Olivaint alumni Jean-Luc Dehaene, minister Armand De Decker, viscount Étienne Davignon and many more.

+70 years Olivaint

+On November 22, 2024, the Olivaint Society celebrated its 70th anniversary at the Queen Elisabeth Music Chapel with a speech by the director, guided tours, and a walking dinner for all members and alumni.

-Notable Former Members
+Notable former members

 The conference also organises few activities for the more than 1,100 alumni.